 Lovesac is not just another furniture retailer, or brand of bland designs.
 Each core Lovesac product is a legitimate furniture invention, with patents to prove it.
 The “Sacs” that made Lovesac famous, put simply, are massively oversized bean bags filled with chopped Durafoam instead of styrene beads, and comes with a two-lifetime guarantee never to go flat, or break.
 The Durafoam is recycled from new sofa foam tailings, and is far more comfortable and resilient than bean bag beans—more like a gigantic pillow, than a stiff bean bag.

 Lovesac's latest invention, the Sactionals, is a cross between upholstery and Legos.
-With lifetime guaranteed wood frames upholstered in foam and fabric, Sactionals consist of 2 simple pieces, “Bases” and “Sides,” that can be combined in any quantity in any configuration imaginable to build any furniture desired—no tools necessary.
+With lifetime guaranteed wood frames upholstered in foam and fabric, Sactionals consist of 2 simple pieces, “Seats” and “Sides,” that can be combined in any quantity in any configuration imaginable to build any furniture desired—no tools necessary.
 Chairs, sofas, chaises, ottomans, and of course, limitless sectionals are possible using only these two pieces.
 Sactionals pieces' patented dimensional relationship allow for this uncanny and limitless modularity, where, even in strange configurations, like the “Twister,” the “Play Pen,” or the “Guest Rest,” all of the pieces line up perfectly, and snap together with ease using the simple, patented hardware included.
 Once connected they are rock solid.
 Sactionals inventor, Shawn, believes that Sactionals will become, “The practical, ‘default' furniture for the American TV room.”
 “It just makes so much sense in so many ways.” he says about the washable, changeable, modular nature of this superbly comfortable furniture.

 The best part about Sactionals is not just their amazing modularity, but the fact that they have totally machine-washable, changeable covers.
 These covers are tailor-fit, fastening underneath the pieces, allowing them to be invisibly removable, for a smooth, upholstered look—unlike cheap slip-cover sofas.
 Sactionals are reasonably priced.
-A Sactionals sofa (two Bases with four Sides—where Sides act as the back pieces also, and Bases include the seat and back cushions) retails for as little as $1,400 in Khaki.
+A Sactionals sofa (two Seats with four Sides—where Sides act as the back pieces also, and Seats include the seat and back cushions) retails for as little as $1,400 in Khaki.
 With any one of the wide array of designer covers added, furniture shoppers may choose to pay $2,500+ for the same sofa.
 Covers come ready to take home in many fabrics, from micro-fiber to cotton twill, with hundreds of other fabric choices available in just a few weeks by custom order.
 Lovesac, like its products, is a one of a kind company—destined to become a truly legendary brand someday.